 Emboldened by a string of victories across the Pacific in the early months of World War II, the Japanese empire launched a bold and unorthodox attack that is seldom remembered today.

-Though a tactical victory, the December 7 attack on Pearl Harbor was also a strategic blunder, as the Japanese failed one of their most critical objectives: destroy the American aircraft carriers.
-Even worse, the Japanese failed to destroy the strategic oil reserves at Oahu and the damage to docks and yards was slight.
+Though a tactical victory, the Dec.
+7 attack on Pearl Harbor was also a strategic blunder, as the Japanese failed one of their most critical objectives: destroy the American aircraft carriers.
+Even worse, the Japanese failed to destroy the strategic oil reserves at Oahu, and the damage to docks and yards was slight.

 The Second Pearl Harbor Attack